nexodus-io/nexodus/docs/user-guide/scenarios/containers-on-nodes.md

 Imagine a user wants to not only communicate between the node address each member of the mesh but also want to advertise some additional IP prefixes for additional services running on a node.
 This can be accomplished with the `--advertise-cidr` flag of `router` subcommand.
-Prefixes have to be unique within an organization but can overlap between separate organizations.
+Prefixes have to be unique within a VPC but can overlap between separate VPCs.

 The following example allows a user to connect Docker container directly to one another without exposing a port on the node.
 These nodes could be in different data centers or CSPs.
 This example uses the `router --advertise-cidr` option to advertise the private